ansible-collections/ibm_zos_ims/docs/source/installation.rst

 .. _Get API token from the version dropdown to copy your API token: https://cloud.redhat.com/ansible/automation-hub/token/

-The following example shows a configuration for Automation Hub, a privately running Galaxy server, and Galaxy:
+The following example shows a configuration for Automation Hub, a private running Galaxy server, and Galaxy:

 .. code-block:: yaml